“Sleep is perhaps the single most effective thing that we can do each and every day to reset the health of our brain and

 ~ Matthew Walker

-From an early age, I noticed that my mother and I had completely different sleep cycles.
-She is a morning person.
-I am a night person.
+My mother is a morning person.
+I am a night owl.
 It was always a challenge to wake up for school.
 I would have recurring dreams that I was awake and getting ready for school, only to wake and find myself still snuggled warmly in my bed.

 We don’t talk enough about the importance of sleep.
 Surprisingly, despite extensive research, people don’t take this basic human necessity seriously enough.
 The research results are clear: not getting enough sleep is bad for your health.
 It’s bad for your mind, bad for your body, and bad for your relationships.
 It’s also bad for memory and learning.